NCERT Notes: Peasant Movements in the 19th Century - Indigo Rebellion

 NCERT notes on important topics for the UPSC civil services exam preparation.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil service exam and so on.

-- The play Nil Darpan (The Mirror of Indigo) by Dinabandhu Mitra written in 1858 – 59 portrayed the farmers’ situation accurately.
+The play Nil Darpan (The Mirror of Indigo) by Dinabandhu Mitra written in 1858 – 59 portrayed the farmers’ situation accurately.
 It showed how farmers were coerced into planting indigo without adequate payment.
 The play became a talking point and it urged the Bengali intelligentsia to lend support to the indigo revolt.
-Reverend James Long translated the play into English on the authority by the Secretary to the Governor of Bengal, W S Seton-Karr.
-The planters who were treated as villains in the play sued Rev. Long for libel.
-Rev. Long was pronounced guilty and had to pay Rs.1000 as compensation and serve a month in prison.
+Michael Madhusudan Dutta translated the play into English on the authority by the Secretary to the Governor of Bengal, W S Seton-Karr.

 Assessment of the Indigo Rebellion

 The revolt was largely non-violent and it acted as a precursor to Gandhiji’s non-violent satyagraha in later years.

 The revolt was not a spontaneous one.
 It was built up over years of oppression and suffering of the farmers at the hands of the planters and the government.